hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 #s2
 ```

+#### Case 2: Substring matching and substitution

-Case 2: Check out certain words in a string, replace certain words and separate the words with some notations.
+Check out certain words in a string, replace certain words and separate the words with some notations.

 * Using `find + replace + join`